Raphael Kalinowski: Siberian exile

-Royal tutor
+Czartoryski tutor

 Kalinowski returned to Warsaw in 1874, where he became a tutor to 16-year-old Prince August Czartoryski.
 The prince was diagnosed with tuberculosis in 1876, and Kalinowski accompanied him to various health destinations in France, Switzerland, Italy, and Poland.
 Kalinowski was a major influence on the young man (known as "Gucio"), who later became a priest and was beatified by Pope John Paul II in 2004.

 Later Kalinowski decided to travel to the city of Brest where he began a Sunday school at the fortress in Brest-Litovsk where he was a captain, he became increasingly aware of the state persecution of the church, and of his native Poles.

 Carmelite friar and priest

-In 1877 Kalinowski was admitted to the Carmelite priory in Linz, and where he was given the religious name of Brother Raphael of St. Joseph, O.C.D.
-The name "of St. Joseph" had nothing to do with his birthname—it was common for many Carmelites to list their name as "of St. Joseph", after the "Convent of St. Joseph" founded by Teresa of Avila, co-founder of the Discalced Carmelite Reform.
+In 1877 Kalinowski was admitted as a postulant to the Carmelite priory in Linz, and where he was given the religious name Raphael of St. Joseph on his investiture.

-Kalinowski was ordained as a priest at Czerna in 1882 by Bishop Albin Dunajewski, and in 1883 he became prior of the monastery at Czerna.

-Kalinowski founded multiple Catholic organizations around Poland and Ukraine, most prominent of which was a monastery in Wadowice, Poland, where he was also prior.
-He founded a monasteries of Discalced Carmelite nuns in Przemyśl in 1884, and Lvov in 1888.
+Kalinowski was ordained a priest at Czerna in 1882 by Bishop Albin Dunajewski, and in 1883 he became prior of the convent at Czerna.
+Kalinowski founded multiple convents around Poland and Ukraine, most prominent of which was one in Wadowice, Poland, where he was also elected prior.
+He installed a convent of Discalced Carmelite nuns in Przemyśl in 1884, and in Lvov in 1888.

-From 1892 to 1907 Kalinowski worked to document the life and work of Mother Theresa Marchocka, a 17th-century Discalced Carmelite nun, to assist with her beatification.
+From 1892 to 1907 Kalinowski worked to document the life and work of Theresa Marchocka, a 17th-century Discalced Carmelite nun, to assist with her beatification.
+He was a noted spiritual director of both Catholic and Russian Orthodox faithful.

 Kalinowski died in Wadowice of tuberculosis in 1907.
 Fourteen years later, Karol Wojtyła, later known as Pope John Paul II, was born in the same town.

-Kalinowski was a noted spiritual director of both Catholic and Russian Orthodox faithful.

 Veneration

-Kalinowski's remains were originally kept in the monastery cemetery, but this caused difficulties because of the large number of pilgrims who came visiting.
+Kalinowski's remains were originally kept in the convent's cemetery, but this caused difficulties because of the large number of pilgrims who came visiting.
 So many of them took handfuls of dirt from the grave that the nuns had to keep replacing the earth and plants at the cemetery.
-His body was later moved to a tomb, but the pilgrims went there instead, often scratching with their hands at the plaster, just to have some relic to keep with them.
+Kalinowski's remains was later translated to a tomb, but the pilgrims went there instead, often scratching with their hands at the plaster, just to have some relic to keep with them.
 His remains were then moved to a chapel in Czerna, where they remain.

+Theologians approved Kalinowski's spiritual writings on 4 April 1943, and his cause was opened on 2 March 1952, granting him the title of Servant of God.
 Pope John Paul II beatified Kalinowski in 1983 in Kraków, in front of a crowd of over two million people.
 On 17 November 1991, he was canonized when, in St. Peter's Basilica, Pope John Paul II declared his boyhood hero a saint.
 Rafał was the first friar in the Order of the Discalced Carmelites to have been canonized since co-founder John of the Cross (1542–1591) became a saint in 1726.